Mind to Memory: Applying Cognitive Science in the Classroom

 One-day workshop

-Discover how memory works and why retrieval practice outperforms repeated study.
-Experience practical techniques like low-stakes quizzes, “two things” reflections and brain dumps that make knowledge stick.
+Discover how memory really works and why active retrieval beats passive review.
+Experience practical techniques like low-stakes quizzes, “brain dumps”, “two things” reflections and retrieval warm-ups that help pupils remember more between lessons and across terms.

 20-hours online learning